 Early History of the Freskenay family

-Another 151 words (11 lines of text) covering the years 119 and 1193 are included under the topic Early Freskenay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Freskenay research.
+Another 76 words (5 lines of text) covering the years 119 and 1193 are included under the topic Early Freskenay History in all our PDF Extended History products and printed products wherever possible.

 Freskenay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Freskenay are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Freskenay include Friskney, Freskney, Freskeny, Freshney, Frishney, Friskenny, Frisknie, Frisknay and many more.

 Early Notables of the Freskenay family (pre 1700)